Glasses: Corrective

 Reading glasses provide a separate set of glasses for focusing on close by objects.
-Reading glasses are available without prescription from drugstores, and offer a cheap, practical solution, though these have a pair of simple lenses of equal power, and so will not correct refraction problems like astigmatism or refractive or prismatic variations between the left and right eye.
+They are available without prescription from drugstores, and offer a cheap, practical solution, though these have a pair of simple lenses of equal power, and so will not correct refraction problems like astigmatism or refractive or prismatic variations between the left and right eye.
 For the total correction of the individual's sight, glasses complying to a recent ophthalmic prescription are required.

 People who need glasses to see often have corrective lens restrictions on their driver's licenses that require them to wear their glasses every time they drive or risk fines or jail time.

 Some militaries issue prescription glasses to servicemen and women.
 These are typically GI glasses.
 Many state prisons in the United States issue glasses to inmates, often in the form of clear plastic aviators.

-Adjustable-focus eyeglasses might be used to replace bifocals or trifocals, or might be used to produce cheaper single-vision glasses (since they don't have to be custom-manufactured for every person).
+Adjustable-focus eyeglasses might be used to replace bifocals or trifocals, or might be used to produce cheaper single-vision glasses (since they do not have to be custom-manufactured for every person).

 Pinhole glasses are a type of corrective glasses that do not use a lens.
 Pinhole glasses do not actually refract the light or change focal length.
 Instead, they create a diffraction limited system, which has an increased depth of field, similar to using a small aperture in photography.
 This form of correction has many limitations that prevent it from gaining popularity in everyday use.
 Pinhole glasses can be made in a DIY fashion by making small holes in a piece of card which is then held in front of the eyes with a strap or cardboard arms.

+Glasses may also house other corrective or assistive devices.
+After the development of the transistor in the 1940s, combined eyeglass-hearing aids became popular.
+With thick-rimmed glasses the fashion at the time, a hearing aid could be concealed in the temple part of the frame.
+These fell out of fashion after the 1970s, but there are still occasions when combined eyeglass-hearing aids may be useful.